kyletimmermans/hex2mips/README.md

 # <div align="center">hex2mips</div>

-*Coming in version 2.0 - MIPS Instruction to Hex, Bug Fixes* *-Just check for non "0x" and take each part, use dictionary to send to binary, and then to hex*
+*Coming in version 2.0 - MIPS Instruction to Hex, Bug Fixes* *-Just check for non "0x" and take each part, use dictionary to send to binary, concat to large binary string, and then to hex*

 <div>&ensp;</div>